Making better treatment choices

 When You Need an Operation: The American College of Surgeons has prepared this guide to help you figure out who should do your operation, whether you need a consultation (second opinion), what informed consent is, and how much your operation may cost.

-Questions to Ask Your Doctor and Your Surgeon: Developed by the federal Agency for Healthcare Research and Quality to help you make informed decisions about non-emergency surgery.
+10 Questions to Ask Before Having an Operation: Developed by The American College of Surgeons to help you make informed decisions about non-emergency surgery.

-Understanding Clinical Trials: This guide from the National Institutes of Health will help you think through whether participating in a clinical trial is the right step for you.
+Learn About Clinical Trials: This web page from the National Institutes of Health will help understand what clinical trials are and whether participating in a clinical trial is the right step for you.

 ClinicalTrials.gov: A website developed by the National Institutes of Health to provide patients, family members and members of the public with current information about clinical research studies.

-Clinical Trial Patient Worksheet (PDF, 38 KB), from the American Cancer Society, contains important questions to ask before deciding to participate in a clinical trial.
+Making the Decision About Clinical Trials: from the American Cancer Society, contains important questions to ask before deciding to participate in a clinical trial.

 Other treatment options

-Are You Considering Complementary Medicine? from the National Center for Complementary and Alternative Medicine at the National Institutes of Health. ?Qu? es la medicina complementaria y alternativa?
+Are You Considering Complementary Medicine? from the National Center for Complementary and Alternative Medicine at the National Institutes of Health. ¿Qué es la medicina complementaria y alternativa?